TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ## Leave a Comment

-Next to this is the Leave a Comments section which is only accessable and visable to a Logged in User .
+Next to this is the Leave a Comments section which is only accessible and visible to a Logged in User .
 This shows the Author name under Posting as : .... & has a section for the User to Post the comment in the Body * section a submit button is supplied at the bottom.

 ### Image of Leave a Comment